The Leviathan Heritage Hotel History

 We have re-established the central courtyard.
 The hotel was originally built around the parameter of a roughly triangular site with an internal courtyard, which held stables.
 The old stables are still there (now the hotel kitchen) although a laundry and boiler were placed in this area in the 1950s but have since been demolished to recreate a landscaped courtyard.
 Finally, the external facade of the hotel will be reinstated to as original as possible when the inside of the hotel is complete.

 As well as restoring the past we are moving into the future and have installed a new hotel laundry and renewed most of the plumbing.
-There are all the modern conveniences such as en-suites, Sky TV and the internet service for our guests.
+There are all the modern conveniences such as en-suites, Freeview TV and the provision of Wi-Fi internet for our guests.

 There is a cabinet that displays the "treasures'' of the hotel.
 We have acquired some original Leviathan plates, creamers, butter dishes, cutlery and a chamber pot!
 We are always on the look out for more of these and old postcards or photos depicting the hotel and surrounding streets.